A trade deal on the cards: What to expect from Donald Trump’s India visit

 New Delhi, Feb 12: US President Donald Trump who will visit India on February 24 and 25 has hinted at a trade deal.

 I am looking forward to going to India.
 Prime Minister Narendra Modi is a friend of mine.
 He is a great gentleman, Trump told reporters at the Oval Office.
-On the possibility of signing a trade deal, Trump said that he will do it, if we can make the right deal.
+On the possibility of signing a trade deal, Trump said that he will do it if we can make the right deal.

 Trump will visit New Delhi and Gujarat.
-"The trip will further strengthen the U.S.-India strategic partnership & highlight the strong & enduring bonds between the American & Indian people," the White House had tweeted.
+"The trip will further strengthen the US-India strategic partnership & highlight the strong & enduring bonds between the American & Indian people," the White House had tweeted.

 Donald Trump to visit India on Feb 24, 25

-Meanwhile preparations are on for a grand event that would be held at Ahmedabad.
+Meanwhile, preparations are on for a grand event that would be held at Ahmedabad.
 The visit by Trump is significant in the wake of Pakistan trying to rake up the issue of Article 370 at the UN.
 Pakistan is being backed by China, but the two nations have not had much success so far with other foreign nations on the issue.

 Sources said that Trump would stay at the ITC Maurya.
 During his visit, the emphasis would be on a trade deal.
 China and Iran would also be discussed during the visit, the official also said.